 When does PPE warrant advanced cleaning?

-What you need to know about the differences between soiling, contamination and cleaning, decontaminating firefighter turnout gear
+What you need to know about the differences between cleaning soiled gear and decontaminating firefighter turnout gear

 By Jeff and Grace Stull

 We have written extensively about PPE contamination issues facing the fire service, trying to create an awareness for how the contamination occurs.
 We’ve shared basic practices that should be undertaken to minimize contaminate transfer to the firefighter, to other clothing, apparatus, the station and to others.